Award-winning writer and director for theatre and film

 Dan Daniel is an award-winning writer and director for both theatre and film.
 His short film, The Face of Chance (2015) was accepted into six international film festivals and won the audience award at one.
 His short, Web (2018) won the Best Short Film Award at the KCLSU Film Festival whilst his most recent film Sauce (2020) has just been released and will be circulating festivals.
 His theatre work includes the first stage adaptation of Nikolai Gogol’s short story, Nevsky Prospekt and The Knot, both of which received fantastic reviews from audiences and critics alike.

 You can see his work by clicking here!

 Other posts by Dan Daniel

-Jewish tradition and a young woman's licentious lifestyle collide in this hilarious comedy set in New York - on Mubi on Wednesday, June 9th [Read More...]
+Jewish tradition and a young woman's licentious lifestyle collide in this hilarious comedy set in New York - available now on Mubi [Read More...]

 Israeli drama directed by a young woman investigates a very unusual and tragic mother-daughter relationship - from the UK Jewish Film Festival; and Curzon Home Cinema [Read More...]

 The American-Pakistani director of Mogul Mowgli talks about his second feature film, the story of a rapper having grapple with a very unexpected enemy within [Read More...]

 British-Pakistani rapper on the cusp of a career breakthrough has to grapple with a very powerful and unexpected enemy within - on VoD on Friday, November 6th [Read More...]